What are Microgreens? And furthermore, why should you care to add something so small to your everyday meal plans?

 It seems counterintuitive to eat seedlings and not wait until the plant matures.
-After all, the mature plant must have more nutrition, right?
+After all, the mature plant must have more nutrition.

 That isn’t always the case.

-In fact, a study in the Journal of Agricultural and Food Chemistry reports microgreen cotyledon leaves can possess higher nutritional densities than mature plants.
+A Journal of Agricultural and Food Chemistry study reports that microgreen cotyledon leaves can possess higher nutritional densities than mature plants.

 Some microgreens have 30 to 40 the amount of vitamins and minerals by weight than their mature vegetables.

 Besides the nutritional benefits, microgreens add unique flavors to foods, and of course, we can’t forget how visually appealing microgreens are as garnishes on prepared plates of food.